thewillyan/lamcal/README.md

 After the compilation is complete the binary `get-type` is available at the directory `zig-out/bin/`.

-The `get-type` binary works, processing an lambda calculus expression by the stdin and printing one of the following:
+The `get-type` binary works processing a lambda calculus expression by the stdin and printing one of the following:

 1. `!`, if the expression has a syntax error.